Crop and Weed Sciences

 Several scholarships are awarded to freshmen and transfer students by the College of Agriculture, Food Systems, and Natural Resources prior to enrollment.
+Scholarships also are available to students continuing a major in the College.
 Scholarship information and application materials may be obtained by contacting the Office of the Dean, College of Agriculture, Food Systems, and Natural Resources, NDSU.
-Applications are due February 1 for freshmen and April 1 for transfer students entering in the fall or December 1 for transfer students entering in the spring.
+Applications are due February 1 for freshmen and April 1 for transfer students entering in the fall.

 The department sponsors the Agronomy Club in cooperation with the School of Natural Resource Sciences.
 The Agronomy Club and associated departments have sponsored undergraduate teams that have competed in regional and national contests.
 The club annually participates in conventions to learn about several aspects of agriculture in the North Central region.

 |General Education Requirements||Credits|

 |ENGL 110, 120 - College Composition I, II||3, 3|

 |STAT 330 - Introductory Statistics||3|

 |CHEM 121, 121L - General Chemistry I and Lab||4|